ArcKayNine/tcg-research-desk/README.md

 - Bug: "Unholy Annex // Ritual Chamber" and "Unholy Annex && Ritual Chamber" both show up in the data.
 - Bug: "(BRO 16)", "(DAR 213)", etc. show up in data for Pioneer.
 - Bug: All decks have valid WRs.
-- Split into preprocess and postprocess pip imports.
+- Split into preprocess and postprocess pip imports (mainly an sklearn thing).
 - Process_data:
     - TODO: Need to fix the below, currently melee doesn't have round results.
     - Remove pre-modern and premodern from modern

 DONE (Pending testing)
 - Handle for when no selected decks play 0 coppies of any card.